holarchyclub/guides-and-cheatsheets/install-docker-on-ubuntu.md

  lets check what flavor Ubuntu you are running
 ```
 cat /etc/lsb-release

 ```
+## THIS IS ARCHITECTURE SPECIFIC ! watch out for your processor (ARM / intel / AMD) and x32 / x64 bit as well as the flavor of your OS

  Add the correct Docker repository to APT sources:
  (WATCH THE VERSION , IM ON 64 bit AMD processor with UBUNTU FOCAL)

 ```
 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu focal stable"
 ```